-The 18th stage will include two warm-up climbs before tackling the Passo dello Stelvio on the Prato side.
-This way, the infamous ascent amounts to 24.7 kilometres, while the average gradient sits at 7.5%.
+A prolonged intermediate phase leads onto one of the most famous climbs of Italy.
+The Giro tackles the Passo dello Stelvio on the Prato side.
+This way, the ascent amounts to 24.7 kilometres, while the average gradient sits at 7.5%.
 The first 10 kilometres are relatively easy before the Stelvio kicks it up a notch with gradients rarely falling below 8%.

 The first rider at the Stelvio summit wins the Cima Coppi before plunging down towards Bormio without reaching the village.
 In the last first hairpin the route turns right to continue towards Premadio.
 The riders leave the main road and continue to the hairpin-filled Torri di Fraele to finish the ascent at the Cancano dam.
 The finish climb ascent is 8.7 kilometres long and the average gradient sits at 6.8% before a flat run-in of 1.7 kilometres to the line.

 The intermediate sprint at kilometre 196.4 comes with 3, 2 and 1 seconds, while time bonuses of 10, 6 and 4 seconds are awarded to the first three riders on the line.

 Another interesting read: results race report 18th stage 2020 Giro d’Italia.

 Giro d’Italia 2020 stage 18: routes, profiles, more